microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Microsoft.Graph.DeviceManagement.md

 ### [Get-MgAdminEdgeInternetExplorerModeSiteList](Get-MgAdminEdgeInternetExplorerModeSiteList.md)
 Get a browserSiteList that contains browserSite and browserSharedCookie resources.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgAdminEdgeInternetExplorerModeSiteListCount](Get-MgAdminEdgeInternetExplorerModeSiteListCount.md)
 Get the number of the resource

 ### [Get-MgAdminEdgeInternetExplorerModeSiteListSharedCookie](Get-MgAdminEdgeInternetExplorerModeSiteListSharedCookie.md)
 Get a session cookie that can be shared between a Microsoft Edge process and an Internet Explorer process, while using Internet Explorer mode.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgAdminEdgeInternetExplorerModeSiteListSharedCookieCount](Get-MgAdminEdgeInternetExplorerModeSiteListSharedCookieCount.md)
 Get the number of the resource

 ### [Get-MgAdminEdgeInternetExplorerModeSiteListSite](Get-MgAdminEdgeInternetExplorerModeSiteListSite.md)
 Get a browserSite that resides on a browserSiteList.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgAdminEdgeInternetExplorerModeSiteListSiteCount](Get-MgAdminEdgeInternetExplorerModeSiteListSiteCount.md)
 Get the number of the resource